aash591/Batch-Image-Tools/README.md

 Transparent images are resized and blurred with alpha-aware processing to avoid dark edge halos.
 If you export to `jpeg`, transparency is flattened because JPEG does not support alpha.

-Notes:

-- `QUALITY` is the main compression knob.
-Higher usually means better quality and larger files.
-- The sample `.env` keeps the main settings first and the optional advanced settings below them.

 ## Blur Images